Huegoxaga/notes/os/git.md

 - `git checkout -b branchName` create a new branch and switch to that branch.
 - `git merge` Combines remote tracking branch into current local branch.
 - `git merge branchName` Merge certain branch to the current branch, when done input commit message.
-- `git merge origin/remoteBranch` Merge certain remote branch to the current branch, when done input commit message.
+- `git merge origin/remoteBranch --no-commit --no-ff` Merge certain remote branch to the current branch, when done input commit message.
   - When making pull request that will not be able to auto-merged, merge code locally then push it, then auto merge for the pull request will be enabled.
   - The `--no-ff` flag prevents git merge from executing a `fast-forward`
   - `--ff-only` means fast-forward only.